-- If the battery is bloated or leaking, then replace it with a new one.
+- If the battery is bloated or leaking, replace it with a new one.

-- While removing the positive and negative cables, make sure they don’t come in contact with each other.
+- While removing the positive and negative cables, ensure they don’t come in contact with each other.

 - Don’t forget to separate the battery from the car while trying the above methods.

 - For safety reasons, we highly recommend you call a service professional for help.